Davdi12/Jantarova-unikatni-ZOO/README.md

 ### How does animal death work exactly?
 10 seconds after loading the webpage, every 30 seconds a function is called that kills 0.5% of owned animals.
-Those animals no longer make you money but you can sell them for $1K each.
+Those animals no longer make you money but you can sell them for some money.
 Just like you sold your childhood dog at the beginning.

 # TODO: